 Make sure you clean up spills as soon as they occur.
 This not only helps it come off easily, but will save you from slipping on the spill and hurting yourself.

 Also, be careful while using cooking spray.
 Often the spray falls on the floor and makes it greasy, stepping on which can guarantee a fall.
-You can hold the pan on the sink and then spray on it, to prevent it from reaching the floor.
+You can hold the pan on the kitchen sink and then spray on it, to prevent it from reaching the floor.

 Be Careful while Lifting: